Design Principles

 Latest-Message Semantics

 Network transport uses latest-message semantics.
-If network is slow, newer messages replace older ones in the queue.
+If the network is slow, newer messages replace older ones in the queue β critical for real-time systems where stale sensor data is worse than no data.

 System Overview